-Bell, in his model as a tool for 'understanding' the meanings of a text before translating it into another language, offers an outline of the grammar systems and explains why they are relevant to a translator.
+In his model designed as a tool for 'understanding' the meanings of a text before translating it into another language, Bell offers an outline of the grammar systems and explains why they are relevant to translators' problems.
 In our approach to translation, this will be our point of departure.
 We will start from the grammatical realizations in a given ST, then will explore the meanings they realize within a Context of Situation and of Culture, considering both ST and TT in a communicative situation.